khafancoder/MvcReCaptcha/README.md

 MvcReCaptcha
 ============

-Updated version of MvcReCaptcha, now usable in MVC3 and .Net 4.0
+Updated version of MvcReCaptcha, now usable with MVC3 and .Net 4.0

 More Info:
 http://mvcrecaptcha.codeplex.com/